This post may contain affiliate links. Please read our disclosure policy.

 I grew up eating bolognese sauce, but I had no clue it was actually called bolognese sauce.
 We just basically called it spaghetti meat sauce in Arabic.
 As I started to learn to cook and test traditional recipes to learn proper cooking methods and techniques, I made pasta bolognese from an Italian cookbook.
 Wow!
 I realized it was pretty much like my mom’s recipe.
 And I kinda preferred my mom’s actually because it was simpler and healthier.

 So I’m sharing today this pasta bolognese recipe inspired by the traditional recipe with some healthier swaps.
 First, I don’t use pork, which is often used along with beef to add more flavor because of its fat.
 I only use lean ground beef.
 But I don’t drain the beef after cooking, so it keeps some of juice for the sauce.
-Second, I don’t use red wine.
-Instead, I substitute it with pasta water.
-That still adds lots of flavors and helps the sauce cling better to the pasta.
+Second, I don’t use red wine and build the flavors from the ingredients.

 This is a staple recipe in my house that we make all the time.
 So I make sure to always stock the essentials to make this recipe.
 Once you try it, I think it’ll be your go-to easy bolognese sauce!